When we confess Jesus as our Lord, and believe he’s alive, we’re saved.

 Dispensationalists can argue they’re technically not heretic, ’cause they’re not claiming God saves people for good works now.
 That was then; the salvation-by-Law dispensation ended once Jesus died.
 New dispensation, new rules.

-Therefore when Simon Peter said the following in the temple, to an audience which entirely consisted of Jews, it was because they needed to be informed the new dispensation had kicked in.
+Therefore when Simon Peter said the following in temple, to an audience which entirely consisted of Jews, it was because they needed to be informed the new dispensation had kicked in.

 Yet there are nonetheless many dispensationalists who claim present-day Jews can be saved by the Law.
 That God’s supposed salvation-by-Law arrangement wasn’t undone by Jesus: It’s still around.
 The special covenant God has with Israel still counts: If Jews expect to be saved by following the Law, they can.